Makerfabs/Lora-Soil-Moisture-Sensor/README.md

 ```

 - The degree of soil ADC is about 900 in air (completely dry) and 600 in water (completely wet).

+### Receiver

+A simple receiver demo is provided.
+You can use another Lora Moisture or Maduino Lora Radio as the receiver.

+Receive data through serial port display.

+The receiver code is in: .\Lora-Soil-Moisture-Sensor\firmware\Lora_Receiver_v1.0